noodlx/Ilumio-Assessment/README.md

 ## Installation and Usage

-1. Download and extract this program and extract all files to your desired directory.
+1. Download and extract all files or clone the repository to your desired directory.
 2. Verify that flow_log.txt, lookup_table.csv, and protocol-numbers.csv are present in the /data/ directory
     - Note: You can modify the default input file locations in the src/main.py file, at the beginning of the class definition.
 3. Open a command line terminal and navigate to the program directory (ilumio-assessment).